Security Architecture

 Drop in the Unity package

 Download the .unitypackage from your dashboard and import it into your Unity project.
-Open the SCG setup window, enter your API key, and run the BTKV verification build.
+Open Window → SigChain Guard → Setup, enter your API key, and run the settings checker.
 No other configuration needed.

 STEP 03